pvlib/pvlib-python/docs/sphinx/source/user_guide/extras/nomenclature.rst

     solar_azimuth
         Azimuth angle of the sun in degrees East of North.
 The solar azimuth angle describes the sun’s position along the horizon relative to the observer.
-The pvlib-python convention is defined as degrees East of North, so North = 0°, East = 90°, South = 180°, West = 270°.
+Azimuth is defined as degrees East of North, so North = 0°, East = 90°, South = 180°, West = 270°.

     solar_zenith
-        Zenith angle of the sun in degrees.
-This is the angle between is between a vector pointed straight up and a vector pointed at the sun, from the observer.
-This is the complement of solar elevation 90 - elevation). [°]
+        Zenith angle of the sun in degrees [°].
+Zenith is the angle between is between a vector pointed straight up and a vector pointed at the sun, from the observer.
+Zenith is the complement of solar elevation, i.e., zenith = 90 - elevation.

     spectra
     spectra_components